Norway's sovereign fund halves coal exposure

 "We need to define which companies are going to be affected by this," Ola Mestad told the hearing.
 The independent council makes recommendations on which firms should be excluded from the fund's investments.
 Some 60 firms have been excluded.

-If the proposal included all miners that extract coal, some 90 firms would be affected, including BHP Billiton (BHP.AX) (BLT.L), Vale (VALE5.SA), Glencore (GLEN.L) and Anglo American (AAL.L).
+If the proposal included all miners that extract coal, some 90 firms would be affected, including BHP Billiton , Vale, Glencore and Anglo American .

-The fund is also invested in some 160 companies that use coal to generate power, such as French utility GdF Suez GSZ.PA, and another 190 companies that use coal to produce steel.
+The fund is also invested in some 160 companies that use coal to generate power, such as French utility GdF Suez , and another 190 companies that use coal to produce steel.